Graduate Certificate in Nursing Practice (Rural Critical Care)

 Who you will learn from

-The academic team is led by Associate Professor Marie Gerdtz (the University of Melbourne).
-Marie will be supported by a team of Course and Subject Coordinators drawn from the University of Melbourne, Centres of Excellence and Hospital Partners to ensure a quality and consistent teaching and learning experience for nursing students.
+The academic team is led by Professor Marie Gerdtz, who is supported by a team of course and subject coordinators drawn from the University of Melbourne, Centres of Excellence and partner hospitals, including:

 Moving to Melbourne